Sources of Omega-3 fats Besides Fish Oil

 However, there is algae that can provide a vegetarian source of DHA, a non-essential fatty acid, and this is available in supplement form, if you are concerned.

-Thanks, Marilyn, for submitting your great question, and I hope this helps you reach your healthy eating goals!
+Thanks,ladies, for submitting your great questions, and I hope this helps you reach your healthy eating goals!